 The ‘Mental Capacity Act’ is an important law for people with a learning disability.

-It helps make sure that people who may lack capacity make their own decisions and get the support they need to make those decisions.
+It helps make sure that people who may lack capacity to make decisions on their own get the support they need to make those decisions.

-Where they are not able to make their own decision, it says a decision must be made that is in their ‘best interests’.
+Where they are not able to make their own decision, the Mental Capacity Act says a decision must be made that is in their ‘best interests’.

 The Mental Capacity Act